Committees

 Juan Carlos Calderón Guzmán

-Appointed as a member of the Technical Committee in January 2015 and additionally forms part of the Investment Committee, the Indebtedness Committee, the Audit Committee and Corporate Practices Committee, of which he is Chairman.
+Appointed as a member of the Technical Committee in January 2015, he also serves on the Investment Committee, the Indebtedness Committee, and the Corporate Practices Committee, the latter of which he chairs.

-Mr. Calderon has an extensive background in financial and risk areas within Invercap, Vector, Cemex, Merrill Lynch and Banamex.
-Founding partner of Talous Consulting Services.
+He is a founding partner of Arvo Capital (formerly Talous Consulting Services).
 Mr. Calderón holds a degree in economics from the Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM), and an MBA from the Massachusetts Institute of Technology (MIT).

 Emilio Jesús Marcos Charur